camit001/Python-In-30-Days/Day_18_Regular_expressions/18_Regular_expressions.md

 import re

 regex_pattern = r'apple'
 txt = 'Apple and banana are fruits.
-An old cliche says an apple a day a doctor way has been replaced by a banana a day keeps the doctor far far away. ' matches = re.findall(regex_pattern, txt) print(matches)  # ['apple']
+An old cliche says an apple a day a doctor away has been replaced by a banana a day keeps the doctor far far away. ' matches = re.findall(regex_pattern, txt) print(matches)  # ['apple']